JennilynDagansina/EEE-EXAM/README.md

             self.lapmod2 = self._elapsedtime

     def storing(self):
-        '''Get the name of the timer and create a file to store the laps''' file = str(self.e.get()) + ' - ' with open(file + self.today + '.txt', 'wb') as lapfile:
+        # Get the name of the timer and create a file to store the laps
+        file = str(self.e.get()) + ' - '
+        with open(file + self.today + '.txt', 'wb') as lapfile:
             for lap in self.laps: